Kingdom of the Lombards: Adelchi

 Set during the extreme end of the Lombard kingdom, the Manzonian tragedy Adelchi tells the story of the last king of the Lombards, Desiderius and his children Ermengarde (whose real name was Desiderata) and Adalgis: the first the divorced wife of Charlemagne, and the second the last defender of the Lombard kingdom against the Frankish invasion.
 Manzoni used the Lombard kingdom as the scene, adjusting its interpretation of the characters (the real centers of the work) and portrayed the Lombards as having a role in paving the way to Italian national unity and independence, while reproducing a then-dominant image of a barbaric period after the classical splendor.

 Cinema

-Three films were inspired by stories of Croce and Banchieri and set in the initial period of the Lombard kingdom (very freely played):
+Three films, loosely inspired by the stories of Croce and Banchieri and set during the early period of the Lombard kingdom, were produced:

 Bertoldo, Bertoldino e Cacasenno (1936), directed by Giorgio Simonelli;

 Bertoldo, Bertoldino e Cacasenno (1954), directed by Mario Amendola and Ruggero Maccari;

-Bertoldo, Bertoldino e...
-Cacasenno (1984), directed by Mario Monicelli.
+Bertoldo, Bertoldino e Cacasenno (1984), directed by Mario Monicelli.

-By far the most famous is the last of the three films, which boasted a cast composed of, among others, Ugo Tognazzi (Berthold), Maurizio Nichetti (Little Berthold), Alberto Sordi (fra Cipolla) and Lello Arena (king Alboin).
+The 1984 film is the most renowned, featuring a cast that includes Ugo Tognazzi as Berthold, Maurizio Nichetti as Little Berthold, Alberto Sordi as Fra Cipolla, and Lello Arena as King Alboin.